Human trafficking in Mauritania: Prosecution (2009)

-Protection
+Protection (2009)

 The Government of Mauritania demonstrated minimal efforts to protect victims of human trafficking, including of traditional slavery.
 In 2009, the government's National Center for the Protection of Children in Difficulty provided shelter for 270 children, including 60 talibes identified in Nouakchott, the capital.
 This center returned children to their families or imams, and asked for guarantees that the children would not be sent back to the streets to beg.
 Government-provided access to legal and medical services was very limited, and the government did not offer shelter or long-term housing benefits to victims aside from the aforementioned center for talibes.
 The government did not have a referral process in place to transfer victims who were detained, arrested, or placed in protective custody by law enforcement authorities to institutions that provided short- or long-term care.
 The government's law enforcement, immigration, and social services personnel did not have a formal system of proactively identifying victims of trafficking among high-risk persons with whom they came in contact.
 Illegal migrants were detained and placed in the Migrant Detention Center at Nouadhibou until their expulsion from the country, without the government making any effort to identify trafficking victims among them.
 Women suspected of prostitution were often jailed.
 The government made no attempts to screen these women for victimization.
 The government did not encourage victims to assist in the investigation and prosecution of human trafficking cases, and there were no precedents of victims filing civil suits or seeking legal action against trafficking offenders.
 In slavery cases, civil society representatives claimed that judges attempted to broker informal agreements between the masters and disgruntled slaves.
 Courts often dropped cases and avoided conducting investigations.

-Prevention
+Prevention (2009)

 The Government of Mauritania made inadequate efforts to raise awareness of trafficking during the last year.
 In 2009, the government, in conjunction with civil society, conducted a public awareness campaign in local newspapers about the plight of domestic workers, and also about the 2007 anti-slavery law, as part of the government's "Program to Eradicate the Consequences of Slavery".
 The government did not monitor immigration and emigration patterns for evidence of trafficking.
 There was no mechanism for coordination and communication between various agencies on trafficking-related matters.
 In 2009 the government worked in association with an international organization to draft a National Action Plan to Fight Trafficking in Persons, to be released in 2010.
 The government made no efforts to reduce the demand for forced labor.